Experienced Team, Expert Analysis

 Decorated ceramics are a key source of the highly refined chronological information that is essential to accurate, cost-effective archaeological research.
 Desert Archaeology’s specialists have made significant refinements to both the Tucson Basin and Phoenix Basin ceramic typologies, resulting in much finer chronological resolution than was possible before and major new insights into social change in the past.

-R. Jane Sliva has been Desert Archaeology’s lead flaked stone analyst since 1994.
-Our analyses record a range of technical and design data from stone tools, the raw materials used to make them, and the waste products generated during their manufacture to investigate the social behaviors, cultural affiliations, and demographics of past peoples.
+R. J. Sliva has been Desert Archaeology’s lead flaked stone analyst since 1994, conducting analyses that record a range of technical and design data from stone tools, the raw materials used to make them, and the waste products generated during their manufacture to investigate the social behaviors, cultural affiliations, and demographics of past peoples.

 Dr. Jenny L. Adams has been with Desert Archaeology since 1996.
 She has developed an innovative and collaborative program for ground stone analysis and research.
 Her technological approach to artifact study incorporates use-wear studies and experimental tool and task replication to determine how the artifacts on archaeological sites were made and used.